DNSC-6290-Group-6/Assignments/README.md

 ## 7.)
 Ethical Considerations
 * Potential negative impacts of using the our EBM model:
-    * Outdated packages used to create the EBM model could affect the level of discrimination, security, and accuracy within the model.
+    * Outdated packages used to create the EBM model could hinder the level of discrimination, security, and accuracy within the model.
     * Variables from the HDMA data, like 'loan_to_value_ratio_std', can improve accuracy for the EBM model and simultaneously bring bias as a result of structural inequities.
     * Implementing the EBM model without having an appeal mechanism in place for people who are not given a mortgage could result in serious financial and life problems for those individuals.

 * Potential uncertainties relating to the impacts of using our EBM model:
-  *
+  * EBM model changes when packages used to create the model are updated.
-  * Consider real-world risks: who, what, when and how?
+  * Legal implications of implementing the model in the real-world.

 ## 8.)
 Conclusion
 * Overall, this was a great learning process to better understand the general rules and steps within interpretable machine learning models for ensuring fairness, security, and accuracy.
-* Our group is open to constructive criticism and would like to get any feedback as to how to improve the EBM model presented in this model card.
+* Our group is open to constructive criticism and would like to receieve any feedback as to how to improve the EBM model presented in this model card.